lambdaisland/cli/README.md

 $ cli-test --input foo
 {:input-file "foo", :lambdaisland.cli/argv []}
 ```

+Note that if you have a `:default` and a `:handler`, then the handler will be
+called with the default first, always, and possibly later again with based on
+any CLI flags.

 <!-- (Note that a flag CAN have multiple positional arguments (e.g. `"--foo A B"`), -->
 <!-- but this is discouraged since it goes contrary to expectations of command line -->